 After the hike, we drove to town and walked around the shops before returning the car.

-The day after was a day at sea going through Glacier Bay.
+Another day at sea going through Glacier Bay.
 SO INCREDIBLY BEAUTIFUL.
 This is your day to spot whales, seals, and dolphins.
 In addition to the gorgeous views, it’s just an all-around relaxing (boring for some) day.
-I took advantage and enjoyed a longgggg nap.
+I took advantage and enjoyed a very long nap.

 Now, back to the fun.
 Or so we thought.
-Port number 3 was Ketchikan and we had a rafting tour booked.
+Port number 3 was Ketchikan and we had a rafting tour booked at 8:00 AM.
 BUT, someone aboard the ship suffered a medical emergency and had to be airlifted off the boat by the Coast Guard.
-Extremely unfortunate for that family and for all of us that arrived to port late.
+Extremely unfortunate for the individual, their family, and for all of us that arrived to port late.
 We missed our excursion, so found another hike to do.
 It was really pretty until we got lost for a long time.
 On the bright side, it was a beautiful day (I think we had the best Alaska weather ever) and we saw lots of Bald Eagles!

 Our final stop was Victoria, B.C.
 We only had 3 1/2 hours in port, so we booked the tour to Butchart Gardens.
 I love botanical gardens and in the summer they put on a fireworks show every Saturday.
 My husband LOVES fireworks so, naturally, I didn’t tell him and let it be a surprise.
 When I say this was the best fireworks show I have ever seen, please know that I’ve seen a lot of really cool fireworks.
 But nothing will EVER compare to this show.
 It was AMAZING.
 I very much recommend trying to see it at some point in your life.
 It was like a grand finale to our trip.